BLCM/BLCMods/Borderlands 2 mods/osetor74/Oselands/OselandsChangelog.md

 			- These changes should make it so you have way more flexibility in how you approach the fight by giving you the ability to deal damage as well, while keeping the gameplay of trying to lure him to the acid puddles

+		> Proof of a Hero

+			- All raid bosses now have a 1% chance of dropping a new "Proof of a Hero" relic.
+			  It only exists as a trophy, as it lists which raid boss you got it from in its description.

+	> Southpaw Steam & Power

+		- The following enemy types can now spawn anywhere in Southpaw shielded nomads shock nomads heavy nomads

+		- Badass psychos and nomads are more common

+		- Changed some enemies to be considered armored instead of flesh:
+			Standard and Badass psychos
+			Standard and shielded nomads (excluding badass)
+			Assassin Oney
+			Assassin Reeth

+		- Increased the health of the following enemies:
+			Standard psychos
+			Standard nomads